parabix/parabix-devel-mirror/README-radicalgrep.md

 ## **Installation**

-To build radical grep, the working environment needs to have all requirements of the icgrep build met.
-This can be done with the `make` command on the terminal.

-To build only Radical Grep and it's dependencies, run `make radicalgrep`.
+To build only Radical Grep and it's dependencies, run `make radicalgrep` in the `build` directory.

 ## **How to Run Radical Grep**

-To run Radical Grep, run the following commands in the bin directory:
+To run Radical Grep, run the following commands in the build/bin directory:

-    ./radicalgrep <Radical Expression> <Path of Input File>
+    ./radicalgrep [OPTIONS] <Radical Expression> <Path(s) of Input File>

 For sample testcases, please refer to [radicaltest.xml](https://cs-git-research.cs.surrey.sfu.ca/cameron/parabix-devel/blob/delta-radicalgrep/QA/radicaltest/radicaltest.xml).